Scott Brown (politician): Abortion

 Brown described himself as "pro-choice" and stated that Roe v.
 Wade was settled law.
-When Republicans adopted a stricter anti-abortion platform in 2012, Brown wrote a letter protesting the decision, calling it a "mistake".
+When Republicans adopted a stricter anti-abortion platform in 2012, Brown wrote a letter protesting the decision, calling it a "mistake."

 Organizational associations and honors

 Brown was a 35-year member of the Army National Guard, retiring as a colonel in the Judge Advocate General's Corps.
 Brown was awarded the Army Commendation Medal for meritorious service in organizing the National Guard to quickly support homeland security following the terrorist attacks of September 11, 2001.
 He has also completed Airborne School and been awarded the Meritorious Service Medal.

+Brown became a member of the Sons of the American Revolution (SAR) in 2002.
+His qualifying Patriot ancestor was Phineas Coleman of New Hampshire, who served during the American Revolution.
+Brown’s membership is recorded in the SAR Patriot & Member Index under member number 158033.

 Brown has received the Public Servant of the Year Award from the United Chamber of Commerce for his leadership in reforming the state's sex offender laws and protecting victims' rights.
 Brown's family has helped raise funds for such non-profit organizations as Horace Mann Educational Associates (HMEA, Inc.), Wrentham Developmental Center, Charles River Arc, and the Arc of Northern Bristol County, all for the care and support of those with developmental disabilities.
 He has also been recognized by the National Federation of Independent Business (NFIB) for his work in creating an environment that encourages job growth and expansion in Massachusetts.
 The Boston Globe selected Brown as the 2010 Bostonian of the Year, citing his "profound impact on national politics in the last year".

 Personal life

-Brown is married to former NH1 News reporter Gail Huff, whom he met through modeling.Gail announced in September 2021 her candidacy in a run for New Hampshire's 1st congressional district in the 2022 election.
+Brown is married to former NH1 News reporter Gail Huff, whom he met through modeling.
+Huff announced in September 2021 her candidacy in a run for New Hampshire's 1st congressional district in the 2022 election.
 They have two daughters, including Ayla, an American Idol semi-finalist and 2010 graduate of Boston College.

 Brown and his family are members of the Christian Reformed Church in North America.
 They also have a relationship with a Trappist community of Trappist nuns at Mount St. Mary's Abbey in Wrentham, Massachusetts.
 The Brown family has "assisted efforts to raise $5.5 million" to replace the abbey's candy factory with a new greener facility with solar panels and a wind turbine.

 Brown plays guitar in his spare time, and as of February 2014 had appeared on stage multiple times with American power pop band Cheap Trick as a guest musician.
-Brown is currently playing guitar with his band "Scott Brown and the Diplomats."
+Brown plays guitar with a band called "Scott Brown and the Diplomats."

 Brown coached his local Rye, New Hampshire, junior high school boys basketball team in the 2015–16 and 2016–17 seasons before returning to the coaching in 2021.
 In November 2022 he became the varsity coach of the girls basketball team at Amesbury High School in Massachusetts.